Tanq16/blog_site/_posts/2023-05-06-homelab-container-mgmt.md

 Home Labs come in different shapes and sizes.
 We could have a multi-node setup running Kubernetes and a couple of other servers running Proxmox with specialized virtual machines and containers, all interacting with each other over TLS; or it can be a simple raspberry pi running a single docker container like Plex or PiHole.
 But irrespective of the size of a home lab, the intention is - to make your home network cool and automate some parts of your life or improve experiences related to your everyday activities.
 With this intent in mind, a container management service can help debug issues and observe logs, manage running services by spinning them up or down, obtain command line access to running containers, and organize and monitor all the images/volumes/containers from an eagle-eyed view.

 All of this can make our home lab life easy.
 So, it's another quality of life improvement.
-IMO, the two best container management services that are the best and have the most engaging communities are [Portainer](https://www.portainer.io) and [Yacht](https://yacht.sh).
+IMO, the two best container management services that have the most engaging communities are [Portainer](https://www.portainer.io) and [Yacht](https://yacht.sh).
+Another one that popped up in the end of 2023 is [Dockge](https://github.com/louislam/dockge/tree/master).

-Both services offer installation via Docker and provide helpful information sets and container management toolsets.
-One can even end up running both together!
+All these services offer installation via Docker and provide helpful information sets and container management toolsets.
+One can even end up running all of them together!
 The main differences are as follows &rarr;

-- Portainer initially started as built-for-containers but slowly expanded its horizons to other technologies like remote host Docker container management, Docker Swarm management, and Kubernetes cluster management; whereas Yacht is purpose-built for containers.
+- Portainer initially started as built-for-containers but slowly expanded its horizons to other technologies like remote host Docker container management, Docker Swarm management, and Kubernetes cluster management; whereas Yacht and Dockge are purpose-built for containers.
-- Portainer is well established and has a business offering with advanced features while Yacht is relatively new and has a limited but refined feature set.
+- Portainer is well established and has a business offering with advanced features while Yacht and Dockge are relatively new and have a limited but refined feature set.
 - Portainer also provides the ability to exec into customers directly from the web UI, even in the community version.
+Dockge supports the same functionality.

 My choice here is Portainer for three reasons - to deploy using the latest Docker compose plugin, the ability to exec into containers directly from within the browser, and expand control to a Kubernetes cluster or Docker Swarm.
+However, after learning about Dockge, I also shifted to that *instead* of Portainer because it just turned out to be very straightforward and provided me exactly the feature set I wanted.

 ## Deployment